designgears/Manjaro-SteamOS/Instructions for install.md

 #  https://github.com/rog-ally-gaming

-Just go to releases make sure its the latest one as there are a few  and download the tar.zst files and install with same pacman command as earlier! make sure you only have the mesa files then once installed delete them then download rogue and install with same command.
+Just go to releases make sure its the latest one as there are a few.
+Download the tar.zst files and install with same pacman command as earlier, make sure you only have the mesa files then once installed delete them then download rogue and install with same command.

+Next

+#  sudo systemctl disable handycon
+#  sudo systemctl enable --now rogue-enemy

+Reboot and keep clicking the volume up button, on the menu press A button then volume up again, use the Dpad to select Neroflex kernel and press A again, this will now be your default kernel.

 Once all is installed Rouge has a feature of changing power profiles by holding down the left command key next to D pad.

 Goto # sudo nano /etc/ROGueENEMY/config.cfg and change enable bluetooth controller and enable touchbar to false and save. this will fix touchscreen and buttons

 This will cycle through 4 modes and change led colour as well , blue=silent green=performance yellow=special (best performance and frametimes) and red=max

+If you want Steam ui scaling in game mode then,
+# sudo pacman -Sy
+# sudo pacman -S yay
+# sudo yay -S gamescope-plus
+# sudo yay -S libs32-gamesscope-plus

 Gyro and led control works, enjoy your none immutable experiance! something diffrent from the rest.